 Step 2: The second screen will ask the personal information of the driver such as age, gender, marital status, and occupation.
-Thereafter, you need to enter the license information, driving history and current insurance.
-It may also ask for any gaps in coverage, the length of insurance, suspensions, accidents or tickets.
+Thereafter, you need to enter the license information, driving history, and current insurance.
+It may also ask for any gaps in coverage, the length of insurance, suspensions, accidents, or tickets.
 At the end of this screen, you may choose to add more drivers to the policy and click continue.

 Step 3: The third screen will determine your applicable discounts.
-It will let you enter any professional associations, bundling offer, roadside assistance membership and if you want to use telematics.
+It will let you enter any professional associations, bundling offers, roadside assistance membership, and if you want to use telematics.
 Then you may choose to get the best rate options free as an email once in every 30/60/90 days.
 If you agree then you may enter your name and email address.
 You may also choose to get subscriptions and click continue.

 Wait for a couple of seconds and you see your best annual rate on the fourth screen with at least 15 quotes to compare.
 You may choose to give your phone number and unlock the rates and insurer details.
 An insurance advisor may contact you as per your choice or you may follow up to finish your car insurance shopping.
 It’s that simple!

 Tips to maximize your search by car insurance calculator

 In order to optimize your car insurance search options may use the below tips: